 University Hospital is the site of the department's busiest service.
 It is also the location of the various subspecialty clinics staffed by academic faculty members.
-The service consists of a PGY-1, 2, 4, and 5 and both an adult and pediatric nurse practitioner.
+The campus is the focus for the Head and Neck Oncology service, the Consult service, and the Pediatric service, consisting of a PGY-1, 2, two 4's and a 5 and both an adult and pediatric nurse practitioner.
 The hospital is the region's only Level I trauma center and all facial plastic and reconstructive surgery is handled by our department.
-Of interest to prospective residents, University Hospital has separate adult and pediatric emergency departments, separate adult and pediatric operating rooms, multiple intensive care units, computerized order entry, and electronic radiologic studies.
+Of interest to prospective residents, University Hospital has separate adult and pediatric emergency departments, separate adult and pediatric operating rooms, multiple intensive care units, and completely electronic medical records system.

 The Syracuse VA Medical Center serves 41,000 veteran men and women who live in the 18-county area of Central New York.
-The service consists of a PGY-2, PGY-5, and a nurse practitioner.
-The department oversees a general otolaryngology clinic, a facial plastics clinic by the fellow, and a procedures clinic to address all facial lesions in the VA system.
+The service consists of a PGY-2 and PGY-5.
+The department oversees a general otolaryngology clinic, an otology clinic, a facial plastics clinic by the fellow, and a procedures clinic to address all facial lesions in the VA system.

 Crouse is a private hospital that is physically connected to University Hospital.
 The service consists of a PGY-2 and 5.
-General otolaryngology, basic head and neck, and otology is common at Crouse.
+The hospital is a focus for the otology service, the consult service as well as the subspecialty service.
 Additional cases are performed at two Crouse-affiliated surgery centers, one across the street and the other two blocks away.